astra1dev/AUnlocker/README.md

   - Prevent the game from collecting analytics and sending them to Innersloth
   - Be able to activate the April Fools Mode (Long Boi and Horse Mode)
   - Show more information when finding a game: host name, lobby code, host platform, and lobby age
+  - Show the task panel (contains a list of your tasks) during meetings
 - 💣 Unsafe
   - Be able to send any character in chat
   - No character limit in chat